michael-milette/moodle-filter_filtercodes/README.md

 * {ifdev}{/ifdev} : Will display the enclosed content only if the user is logged-in as an administrator and developer debugging mode is enabled.
 * {ifhome}{/ifhome} : Will display the enclosed content only if the user is on the Moodle Home Front Page.
+* {ifnothome}{/ifnothome} : Will not display the enclosed content if the user is on the Moodle Home Front Page.
 * {ifdashboard}{/ifdashboard} : Will display the enclosed content only if the user is on the Moodle Dashboard.
 * {ifcourserequests}{/ifcourserequests} : Will display enclosed contents only if the Request a Course feature is enabled.
 * {ifeditmode}{/ifeditmode} : Will display the enclosed content only if editing mode is turned on.